Table of Contents

 - 110 grams walnuts, chopped approximately 250 ml or 1 cup (equivalent to 1 1/4 cup walnut halves)

 - 2 large eggs approximately 70 grams each

 - 500 ml milk approximately 2 cups

-- 5 ml vanilla extract approximately 1 teaspoons
+- 5 ml vanilla extract approximately 1 teaspoon

-Add the egg mixture to the dry ingredients and mix lightly until just combined and still lumpy.
+- Add the liquid ingredients to the dry ingredients and mix lightly until just combined and still lumpy.
 Overmixing will make the muffin rubbery.

-At this point you can cover and refrigerate the muffin batter until required (it lasts up to 30 days), or let it rest while you prepare the baking pans and oven.
+- At this point you can cover and refrigerate the muffin batter until required (it lasts up to 30 days), or let it rest while you prepare the baking pans.

-Heat the oven to 180 degree celcius or 160 if it is a fan assisted oven / 355 F / Gas mark 4.
+- Heat the oven to 180 degree celcius or 160 if it is a fan assisted oven / 355 F / Gas mark 4.